peshito7/xaml-docs/controls/radrichtextbox/document-elements/annotations/features-manipulating-annotations.md

-There are also some methods that that remove specific types of annotations for the commonly used types, such as Hyperlinks, Comments, etc. For more information, check the respective article.
+There are also some methods that remove specific types of annotations for the commonly used types, such as Hyperlinks, Comments, etc. For more information, check the respective article.

 ## Splitting Annotations